uliw/esbmtk/docs/manual/manual-3.rst

 - The total sediment area of a given ``ReservoirGroup`` is known provided the box-geometry was specified correctly.

-- The :py:func:`esbmtk.bio_pump_functions0.carbonate_chemisrty.carbonate_system_2()` function only returns [H\ :sup:`+`\] and the dissolution flux for  given box.
+- The :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.carbonate_system_2()` function only returns [H\ :sup:`+`\] and the dissolution flux for  given box.
 It does not return the burial flux.

 - Please study the actual model implementations provided in the examples folder.

-1.3.3 Post processing
+1.3.3 Post-Processing
 ^^^^^^^^^^^^^^^^^^^^^

 As with ``carbonate_system_1`` the remaining carbonate species are not part of the equation system, rather they are calculated once a solution has been found.
 Since the solver does not store the carbonate export fluxes, one first has to calculate the relevant fluxes from the concentration data in the model solution.
-This is however model dependent (i.e., export productivity as a function of residence time, or as function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:
+This is however model dependent (i.e., export productivity as a function of residence time, or as a function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:

 .. code:: ipython